ShichengChen/ShichengChen.github.io/index.md

 	- acceptance rate around 22%

-# PROJECT
+# PROJECTS
+- Singa, incubated in Apache Foundation, an open-source deep-learning library
+    - Make Singa support ONNX (which is an open format to represent deep learning models backed by Facebook AWS and Microsoft)

+- GPU memory management
+    - Achieve Singa %20-30 GPU memory usage save with only 2-5% extra computation time for popular networks such as ResNet, UNet, and VGG
+    - To the best of our knowledge, we are the first one to try to save memory usage with very little extra computation time.

 - Audio Source Separation
     - Obtain accompaniment and vocals from mix music.
     - More detail on https://github.com/ShichengChen/Audio-Source-Separation

-- Singa, an open-source deep-learning library
-	- make Singa support ONNX
-	- make Singa save %20 GPU memory usage with only 2% extra computation time for resnet, unet and vgg.
-	- make Singa save %17.9 GPU memory usage with only 7% extra computation time for dynamic network(some layers have chance to disappear).

-# RESEARCH INTERESTS
-- Machine Learning
-- Deep Learning